cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 When `local-module.cue` is present, the CUE tooling merges information from both files.
-For dependency resolution in main-module mode, the dependencies in `local-module.cue` take precedence, with replace directives applied.
-For publishing or when the module is used as a dependency, only `module.cue` is consulted: a `local-module.cue` belonging to a module that is itself consumed as a dependency is ignored entirely, so replace directives are honoured only in the main module and never affect downstream consumers.
+For dependency resolution in main-module mode, the dependencies in `local-module.cue` take precedence, with `replaceWith` fields applied.
+For publishing or when the module is used as a dependency, only `module.cue` is consulted: a `local-module.cue` belonging to a module that is itself consumed as a dependency is ignored entirely, so module replaces are honoured only in the main module and never affect downstream consumers.

 ### Authoring `local-module.cue`